In This Article

 - Cold Compresses: Applying ice packs to the affected area during the first 48 hours after surgery can help reduce swelling.
 Use a cold compress for about 20 minutes at a time, with 10-minute breaks in between.

 - Rest and Elevation: Resting with your head slightly elevated on pillows can assist in reducing blood flow to the surgical site, which can help decrease swelling.
+Before starting treatment, many patients review Individuals looking for permanent tooth replacement often explore dental implants in Plainfield IL to compare their options.

 Medication and Pain Management: